pmichali/lazyjack/README.md

 The following needs to be done, prior to using this tool:
 * One or more bare-metal systems running Linux (tested with Ubuntu 16.04)
   * Two interfaces, one for access to box, one for management network for cluster
+  * Make sure management interface doesn't have a conflicting IPv6 address
   * Internet access via IPv4 on the node being used for DNS64/NAT64
   * Docker (17.03.2) installed.
   * Version 1.9+ of kubeadm, kubectl (on master), and kubelet.